coderefinery/git-collaborative/content/index.rst

   more projects, gain visibility, feedback, and recognition.
 - Common repository for a group: everyone can directly update the same repository.
   Good for small groups.
-- Folks or copies with different owners: anyone can suggest changes, even without advance permission.
+- Forks or copies with different owners: anyone can suggest changes, even without advance permission.
 Maintainers approve what they agree with.

 Being able to share more easily (going down the above list) is